-1. Your kids get back into a routine.
+- Your kids get back into a routine.
 Summer is often full of late bedtimes, pool parties, and random activities.
-But children do need routine, and it is good for them.
-When children know what to expect because things are scheduled and predictable, it gives them a sense of safety and security, and allows them to thrive.
-So hello, 7:30pm baths and 8:30pm bedtimes–I’ve missed you.
+Children do need routine and it is good for them.
+When children know what to expect because things are scheduled and predictable, it gives them a sense of safety and allows them to thrive.
+So, “hello, 7:30pm baths and 8:30pm bedtimes–I’ve missed you.”

-2. More time at school = more time for you.
+- More time at school = more time for you.
 Well, only if you allow it.
 Having some personal time isn’t a bad thing.
-In fact, if you as the caretaker aren’t taking care of yourself, you’ll eventually crash.
+In fact, if you, as the caretaker aren’t taking care of yourself, you’ll eventually crash.
 Taking care of you isn’t optional—it’s mandatory.
-So get a pedicure, read a book for a few minutes, take a long hot bath, or sneak in a power nap—you’ll be better for it, and your kids (and mate) will thank you for it.
+So get a pedicure, read a book for a few minutes, take a long hot bath, or sneak in a power nap.
+You’ll be better for it and your kids (and partner) will thank you for it.

-3. More time for your marriage.
+- More time for your marriage.
 When kids are home for the summer, they may stay up later than usual.
-This means less time for you and your husband alone.
-Once the children go back to school, it’s an opportunity to spend more time with your mate.
+This means less time for you and your partner alone.
+Once the children go back to school, it’s an opportunity to spend more time with your spouse.
 Cuddle on the couch without interruption.
 Have some grown-up conversations without needing to talk in code because little ears are listening.
 Go to bed early and snuggle!
 If you need some starter topics of conversation, check out the 6 Questions to Ask Your Partner to Connect.

 Every mom feels guilt at some point and for all kinds of different reasons.
 Being excited that your children are returning to school doesn’t have to be one of them.
 Give yourself permission to look forward to back to school.